 - Women may have irregular menses.

 If you are concerned about concurrent alcohol and Vicodin abuse in yourself or in someone close to you, help is available.
-Call 1-888-744-0069Who Answers? to discuss treatment options with a caring recovery support advisor.
+Call for free at to discuss treatment options with a caring recovery support advisor.

 Vicodin and Alcohol: Combined Effects

 There are many detrimental effects that can occur when alcohol and Vicodin are used together.
 Vicodin contains acetaminophen, which can damage the liver when taken in large amounts.
-Alcohol – also a hepatotoxic agent – lowers the threshold at which acetaminophen toxicity may occurs.
+Alcohol—also a hepatotoxic agent—lowers the threshold at which acetaminophen toxicity may occur.
 Concurrent use of this opioid painkiller and alcohol will increase the risk of liver damage significantly.